precice/micro-manager/README.md

   * `participant_name`: Name of the micro-manager as stated in the preCICE configuration.
   * `config_file_name`: Path to the preCICE XML configuration file.
   * `macro_mesh_name`: Name of the mesh as stated in the preCICE configuration.
-  * `read_data_name`: A Python dictionary with the names of the data to be read from preCICE as keys and `0` as the corresponding value if the quantity is scalar and `1` as the corresponding value if the data is vector.
+  * `read_data_names`: A Python dictionary with the names of the data to be read from preCICE as keys and `"scalar"` or `"vector"`  as the corresponding value.
-  * `write_data_name`: A Python dictionary with the names of the data to be written to from preCICE as keys and `0` as the corresponding value if the quantity is scalar and `1` as the corresponding value if the data is vector.
+  * `write_data_names`: A Python dictionary with the names of the data to be written to from preCICE as keys and `"scalar"` or `"vector"`  as the corresponding value.
 * `simulation_params`:
   * `macro_domain_bounds`: Minimum and maximum limits of the macro-domain, having the format `[xmin, xmax, ymin, ymax, zmin, zmax]`.
   * `total_time`: Total simulation time.